mami-project/vpp-mb/README.md

 On the virtual machine, navigate to `vpp-mb/scripts`.
 This directory contains scripts to create a few (VPP-only) network topologies that can be used to test **mmb**.
 For example, `topologies/ip4/small.sh` creates a 3 nodes (client - middlebox - server) topology.

 ### CLI Commands

 All available commands are described in `docs/user-guide.pdf`.

 ## Administrative

 ### Current status

 Latest and future additions are described in RELEASE.
+Note that VPP post-18.01 is not currently supported.

 ### Links